buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Types/IfcSpaceTypeEnum.md

 # IfcSpaceTypeEnum

-This enumeration defines the available generic types for _IfcSpace_ and _IfcSpaceType_.
+This enumeration defines the available generic types for _IfcSpace_ and _IfcSpaceType_.<!-- end of definition -->

 > HISTORY  New enumeration in IFC2x3.